GULibrarySandbox/content-embedding-examples/docs/3-rise.md

 {: .fs-6 .fw-300 }
 <!-- You can style the preceding line using .fs for font size and .fw for font weight -->

+Nerdy tip: The product and company called 'Articulate' is [pronounced with a long 'a' at the end](https://community.articulate.com/discussions/articulate-storyline/articulate-pronunciation), like 'late'!
+{:. .note }

 Although it's less work to simply leave your Rise course on the Articulate website, there are significant downsides to that approach:

 - You can't incorporate the content into an existing course or page.
 - Branding options are limited.
-- **Important**: You can't make draft edits to your work without i being seen immediately by students.
+- **Important**: You can't make draft edits to your work without it being seen immediately by students.

 Thus, it's better to export your Rise content and host it somewhere that you control, for example on a GitHub site.

 If you want to display Articulate Rise content on a GitHub site, you have two options.
 The most common approach is to create a repository dedicated solely to the Rise course.
 Alternatively, you can embed the Rise course inside a page on an existing repository.
 This might be a good option if the Rise course forms only a part of what you want to present to the student.

 ## Creating a dedicated repository for your Rise course